 Is it compensated or uncompensated?
 Look at the CO2.
 Since it is also abnormal (and the opposite of the acidosis), you know the CO2 is trying to compensate for all that base, so it is PARTIALLY COMPENSATED METABOLIC ACIDOSIS.

-Now, let’s look at Fully Compensated acid/base disorders.
-A little harder, but you got this!
+Now, let’s look at fully compensated acid/base disorders.

 The thing to know about FULLY COMPENSATED acid/base disorders is that the pH will be within the normal range of 7.35 to 7.45.
 We are going to have to now look a little closer at this number to determine “the lean.”
 Don’t fret…you’re doing great!